seanfisk/personal-chef-repo/config/windows/README.md

 1. Access the machine you'd like to provision, hereby referred to as the *node*.
 We will go through a manual boostrap here.
 While a node can be bootstrapped from an administrator's workstation, that requires the node to have Windows Remote Management (WinRM) configured and running, and that is a little overkill for the bootstrap only.
 Instead, we manually perform the steps that a boostrap would do (with some modifications).

 1. Install the Chef client using the [full-stack installer](https://www.chef.io/download-chef-client/).
+Don't install the Chef client service, as it will run automatic provisioning periodically.
+We want to run on-demand only.

     On Windows, the installer creates two directories in the root (`C:`):